omnifaces/oyena/action/README.md

                            http://java.sun.com/xml/ns/javaee/beans_1_0.xsd">
     </beans>

-### Add a Servlet mapping with the correct lifecycle id
+### Add a Servlet mapping for the Oyena Action Servlet

 Add a servlet mapping to the web.xml file: